islam-ky/website/content/services-and-facilities/daily-lectures.md

 ---
-title: "Daily Lectures"
+title: Daily Lectures
-description: "Daily Lectures at the Islamic Society of Cayman Islands"
+description: Daily Lectures at the Islamic Society of Cayman Islands
-date: 2025-01-24T00:00:00Z
+date: 2025-01-24T00:00:00.000Z
 draft: false
 ---
 Sayyiduna Abu Umamah (radiyallahu ‘anhu) reports that Rasulullah (sallallahu ‘alayhi wa sallam) said:

 “Whoever sets out towards the Masjid for the purpose of learning or teaching knowledge will receive the reward of a Haji whose Haj was perfect”